zappajs/zappajs/README.md

 ## ZappaJS 4.0 Changes

-- Major improvements in Socket.IO interface:
+### Major improvements in Socket.IO interface:

-  - Now supports saving the Session object in Socket.IO methods.
+Now supports saving the Session object in Socket.IO methods.
+Session content can be modified both from ExpressJS and from Socket.IO.

-  - Support `ack` for all Socket.IO `emit` calls.
+Supports `ack` callback for all Socket.IO `emit` calls.

-- Removal of embedded client-side code:
+### Removal of embedded client-side code:

-  - The ZappaJS client is no longer embedded and was moved to a separate module, [`zappajs-client`](https://github.com/zappajs/zappajs-client).
+The ZappaJS client is no longer embedded and was moved to a separate module, [`zappajs-client`](https://github.com/zappajs/zappajs-client).

-  - Sammy and jQuery are no longer embedded.
+Sammy and jQuery are no longer embedded:
 - As a consequence the `zappa` middleware is no longer required and was removed.
 If your code references any Javascript file under `/zappa/`, consider using e.g. `browserify-middleware` to build the dependencies.
+- Also, `@client` and `@shared` are gone (along with their magic).

-  - Client-side code is now bundled using `browserify-string`.
+Client-side code is now bundled using `browserify-string`; `@browserify` replaces `@client`, while `@isomorph` replaces `@shared`.

+### New features

-- Now uses the `debug` module instead of logging to console directly.
+Now uses the `debug` module instead of logging to console directly.

-- Host and port might be specified using `ZAPPA_PORT` and `ZAPPA_HOST` environment variables, which are used as default if no explicit configuration is provided.
+Host and port might be specified using the `ZAPPA_PORT` and `ZAPPA_HOST` environment variables, which are used as default if no explicit configuration is provided.